dionisggr/dionis-gonzalez-portfolio/README.md

 My career goal is to learn more about the fields of Artificial Intelligence and Human-Computer Interaction, focusing on industries such as e-commerce, education, and finance.

-I also write about technologies and life when I find a chance.
-Step into the matrix of tech with me, and decode life jargon together!

 ---

 ## 📚 Table of Contents